NYU-robot-learning/decision-making-sp25/docusaurus/website/src/pages/assignments.md

 ---
 title: Assignments
 ---
-There will be four homework assignments posted to the [class Campuswire (link TBD)](assignments).
+There will be four homework assignments posted to the [class Campuswire](https://campuswire.com/p/GA305686D).
 They must be submitted online (platform TBD) and there will be no extensions.
 All the answers must be typeset using either LaTeX or Microsoft Word and submitted as a pdf file.
 Handwritten answers will not be accepted.
 Each homework will include one or more programming assignments.
 Assignment 0 is solely to check pre-requisites.
 No grade will be assigned to this.

 ---

 ## Assignments

-The assignments will be released on Campuswire TBD.
+The assignments will be released on Campuswire.

 | Assignment | Release Date | Due Date | Link |
 | --- | --- | --- | --- |